roryp/azdevcli/README.md

 * azd monitor: Monitor your application’s behavior and performance and validate deployments.
 * azd pipeline config: Create and manage CI/CD (continuous integration and continuous delivery).

 The azd focuses on the developer workflow.
-Apart from provisioning/managing Azure resources, the CLI helps to stitch cloud components, local development configuration and pipeline automation together into a complete solution.
+Apart from provisioning/managing Azure resources, the CLI helps stitch cloud components, local development configuration and pipeline automation into a complete solution.

 * Select an Azure Developer CLI template.
 * Get the code and deploy the sample by running ```azd up```